tatmil-99/portfolio/README.md

 - Form submission and validation
 - Mobile responsiveness
+- Mobile-first design
 - Dark and light mode
 - External links

-### Available scripts

-My project is not yet hosted as it is incomplete, but in the project directory you can run `npm start`
+### How To View

+My project can be viewed at https://tatienmiller.netlify.app/ -- P.S.
+I think it looks best on a mobile device

 | Name          | Email              | Twitter  |
 | ------------- | ------------------ | -------- |